Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

-To situate the cover filtration, we wish to show that it is isomorphic to the \v{C}ech and VR filtrations under certain conditions.
-We conjecture that the \v{C}ech filtration on a finite set of points, i.e., the nerve of balls with radius $r$ around each point and over a sequence of $r$, and the Steinhaus Nerve constructed from the terminal cover of the \v{C}ech filtration are isomorphic.
+To situate the Steinhaus filtration in the context of standard filtrations built on point clouds in Euclidean space, we wish to show the equivalence of the Steinhaus filtration to the \v{C}ech and VR filtrations under certain conditions.
+We first show that the \v{C}ech filtration on a finite set of points in dimension one, i.e., the nerve of balls with radius $r$ around each point and over a sequence of $r$, and the Steinhaus Nerve constructed from the terminal cover of the \v{C}ech filtration are isomorphic (see Theorem \ref{thm:cecheqv1d}).
+Precisely, there exists a continuous bijection between insertion times of the Steinhaus Nerve and insertion times of the \v{C}ech filtration.

-More precisely, the insertion order of simplices is equivalent between the two cases, and there exists a continuous bijection between insertion times of the Steinhaus Nerve and insertion times of the \v{C}ech filtration.
-We prove this result for $n=1$, i.e., when $X$ is drawn from the real line.
-We also provide experimental evidence for the 1-skeleton equivalence, and prove one direction of this equivalence (that the VR filtration completely determines the cover filtration).
+We provide experimental evidence for the $1$-skeletons of the Steinhaus filtration and the VR filtration being isomorphic.
+We prove one direction of this equivalence in arbitrary dimension---that the VR filtration completely determines the $1$-skeleton of the Steinhaus filtration (see Lemma \ref{lem:vrdetstnhs}).
+We prove by example that the Steinhaus filtration and the \v{C}ech filtration in two (or higher) dimension(s) of a finite set of points may not be isomorphic (see Proposition \ref{prop:cech_cover_not_iso}).

-Let $\check{C}_r(X)$ represent the cover of $X$ by balls of radius $r$ centered on points in $X$.
-The \v{C}ech complex is defined as the nerve of this cover.
-The \v{C}ech filtration is the sequence of simplicial complexes for all values of $r$.
+Let $\check{C}_r(X)$ be the cover of $X$ by balls of radius $r$ centered on points in $X$.
+The \v{C}ech complex is the nerve of this cover.
+The \v{C}ech filtration is a sequence of simplicial complexes for all $r$.

-\begin{conjecture}[\v{C}ech equivalence] Given a finite data set $X \subset \R^n$ and some radius $R > \diam(X)$ the \v{C}ech filtration constructed from $X$ is isomorphic to the the cover filtration on $X$ constructed from $\check{C}_R(X)$, given the Lebesgue (i.e. volume) measure. \end{conjecture}
+\begin{theorem} Given a finite dataset $X\subset\R$ in dimension one and some radius $R>\diam(X)$ the \v{C}ech filtration constructed from $X$ is isomorphic to the Steinhaus filtration on $X$ constructed from $\check{C}_R(X)$, given the Lebesgue (i.e., volume) measure. \end{theorem}

-A comprehensive proof for arbitrary order of intersections and arbitrary dimension is incomplete.
-We provide the proof for the case of $n$-skeleton in $1$-dimension and provide a mapping from the \v{C}ech filtration to cover filtration for the $1$-skeleton in arbitrary dimension.

 \begin{proof}